EZ-Robotics/EZ-Template/ez-template-docs/tutorials/piston_tutorial.md

 #include "EZ-Template/api.hpp"
 #include "api.h"

-ez::Piston doinker('A', 3);  // Creates a piston in 'A' of a 3-wire Expander in port 3
+inline ez::Piston doinker('A', 3);  // Creates a piston in 'A' of a 3-wire Expander in port 3

 // Your motors, sensors, etc. should go here.
 Below are examples